segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 You can _opt out_ of device-mode pageviews or events by setting `disableClientSideEvents: true` or `disablePageviews: true` in the `LittledataLayer` settings.

-The source also respects [GDPR-compliant cookie](https://blog.littledata.io/2021/06/18/shopify-cookie-banner-gdpr-compliance/) consent via Shopify's cookie banner, or popular consent management platforms such as [OneTrust](https://help.littledata.io/help/integrating-onetrust-with-shopify/) and [TrustArc](https://help.littledata.io/posts/integrating-trustarc-with-shopify/).
+The source also respects [GDPR-compliant cookie](https://blog.littledata.io/2021/06/18/shopify-cookie-banner-gdpr-compliance/) consent through Shopify's cookie banner, or popular consent management platforms such as [OneTrust](https://help.littledata.io/help/integrating-onetrust-with-shopify/) and [TrustArc](https://help.littledata.io/posts/integrating-trustarc-with-shopify/).

 ## Cloud-mode events